silverstripe/silverstripe-framework/docs/en/reference/dataextension.md

 ### Adding a extension to a built-in class

-Sometimes you will want to add extension to classes that you didn't make.
-For example, you might want to add the ForumRole extension to the `[api:Member]` object.
+Sometimes you will want to add extension to classes that you can't cleanly subclass.
+For example, you might want to add a `MyMemberExtension` class to the `[api:Member]` object.

+In order to active this extension, you'd add the following to your [config.yml](/topics/configuration).

+	:::yml
+	Member:
+	  extensions:
+	    - MyMemberExtension

+Alternatively, you can add extensions through PHP code as well (in your `config.php` file), which means they can be used in conditional configuration.

 	:::php
-	ClassYouWantToOverride::add_extension('Your Class Name');

-For example above we want to override Member with a Custom Member so we would write the following

-	:::php
-	// add to mysite/_config.php
-	Member::add_extension('CustomMember');
+	// Preferred notation: Through the Config API Config::inst()->update('Member', 'extensions', array('MyMemberExtension'));
+	// Legacy notation: Through static class access Member::add_extension('MyMemberExtension');

 ##  Implementation

 ###  Adding extra database fields